 Nomad was the name given to Chevrolet's 2-door station wagon and was part of the Bel Air series and their 'sporty' looking wagon.
 So strictly speaking it is a 1957 Chevrolet Bel Air Nomad.
 It was the most expensive Chevrolet available (with the exception of the Corvette) and the rarest.

 There was also a 4-door wagon available which was known as the Bel Air Townsman.
-More than 21,000 more of these were sold than the Nomad - that's over 4 times many.
+More than 21,000 more Townsmans were sold than the Nomad - that's over 4 times as many.
 This was much to do with people finding four doors more convenient and it was over $200 cheaper!

 Often credited as the work of Harley Earl, the Nomad was actually the creation of Chevrolet studio head Clare MacKichan.

 Inside the interior enjoys all the benefits of the Bel Air.
 A workhorse it may be, but you still traveled in style.
 Seven different color combinations were available.
-This particular Nomad uses yellow vinyl with black and yellow pattern cloth.
+This particular Nomad uses silver vinyl with black and silver pattern cloth.

 Chevrolet sold 6,103 Nomads in the 1957 model year at a base price of $2757.
 That price would get you the six cylinder, 235 cubic inch version.
 Another $100 would get you the 265 cubic inch V8.
 That was quite a price as the Bel Air convertible was just a shade under $250 less!